TheAntiSnipe/genshin-db-personal/README.md

 ### Getting the snap file

-I've also made snap installations for both the colorless and colored distributions!
-The colored one is up in the snap store: https://snapcraft.io/genshin-resource-calc

-If you wish to set up the colored distribution on your own,
+If you wish to set up the colored distribution snap on your own,

 1. Make sure snapcraft is installed.
 2. Navigate to the project directory, and type in `snapcraft --use-lxd`